porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 ```
 In this case, the transaction wasn't triggered to avoid an unnecessary error due to the delay in the timestamp of L1 batch.
 Please try running the script again after more than 5-10 minutes.

 Note: `X mins difference` above doesn't indicate that the transaction will be sent and successful after X mins.
-It can be sent when the timestamp update occurs to the latest L1 batch and probably succeed if its timestamp is bigger than `resetTime`.
+Rather, it can only be sent when the timestamp update occurs to the latest L1 batch and probably succeed if its timestamp is bigger than `resetTime`.

 ## Common Errors

 - Insufficient gasLimit: Transactions often fail due to insufficient gasLimit.
 Please increase the value manually when transactions fail without clear reasons.
-- Insufficient funds in account contract: transactions may fail due to the lack of funds in the deployed account contract.
-Transfer the funds using Metamask or `wallet.sendTransaction()` method used in `deploy/deploy-factory-account.ts`
+- Insufficient balance in account contract: transactions may fail due to the lack of balance in the deployed account contract.
+Please transfer funds to the account using Metamask or `wallet.sendTransaction()` method used in `deploy/deploy-factory-account.ts`

 ## Complete Project